Difference Between Tea Party and John Birch Society

 What is Tea Party?

-This is an organisation that puts its focus more on the economy than social issues.
+This is an organization that puts its focus more on the economy than social issues.

-The reference of the term is ‘Boston Tea Party ‘, and as declared by the supporters, the term ‘Tea’ stands for ‘taxed enough already.
-In the beginning, it followed an anti-government tone, criticised it for its free-market policy.
+The reference of the term is ‘Boston Tea Party ‘, and as the supporters declared, ‘Tea’ stands for ‘taxed enough already.
+Initially, it followed an anti-government tone, criticising it for its free-market policy.

-Unlike other political parties, the Tea Party does not have a national leader and mainly works at the local level.
+Unlike other political parties, the Tea Party does not have a national leader and mainly works locally.

 At present, the Tea Party has three main agendas- focusing on the financial status of the government, free-market policy and limited authority of the government.

-This is not a central organisation and does not wish to function as a full-fledged political party.
-On the other hand, the lack of hierarchy is rather seen as a symbol of strength than weakness.
+This is not a central organization and does not wish to function as a full-fledged political party.
+On the other hand, the lack of hierarchy is seen as a symbol of strength rather than weakness.

 However, over time it has lost its goal, and different controversies and conflicts have contributed to its fall.